apple/foundationdb/documentation/sphinx/source/client-testing.rst

 .. function:: commit()

    commit and finish the transaction.
-If the commit is successful, the execution proceeds to the continuation of ``execTransaction()``, otherwise the transaction is retried.
+If the commit is successful, the execution proceeds to the continuation of ``execTransaction()``.
+In case of a retriable error the transaction is automatically retried.
+A fatal error results in a failure of the workoad.

 .. function:: done()

    finish the transaction without committing.
 This method should be used to finish read transactions.
    The transaction gets destroyed and execution proceeds to the continuation of ``execTransaction()``.
+   Each transaction must be finished either by ``commit()`` or ``done()``, because otherwise the framework considers that the transaction is still being executed, so it won't destroy it and won't call the continuation.

 .. function:: onError(err)

+   Handle an error: restart the transaction in case of a retriable error, otherwise fail the workload.
-   retry transaction on an error.
-This method is typically used in the continuation of continueAfter called with ``retryOnError=false``.
+   This method is typically used in the continuation of ``continueAfter`` called with ``retryOnError=false`` as a fallback to the default error handling.

 A workload execution ends automatically when it is marked as failed or its last continuation does not schedule any new task or transaction.